Vivian Chong

 3. Focus on your strengths

 Identify and embrace your strengths and expertise in real estate.
-Recognise the unique skills and qualities you possess that have contributed to your success.
+Recognise the unique skills and qualities that have contributed to your success.

-And there are also teammates who are strong in numbers and analytical skills.
+And some teammates are strong in numbers and analytical skills.
 Their strength lies in convincing with facts and figures.

-And of cos there are those who are good in content creation.
-They can easily churn out videos after videos on their social media.
+Of course, there are those who are good at content creation.
+They can easily post video after video on their social media.

 4. Continuously learn and improve